Celebrating different ways people discover pleasure.

 Unpoisoning the Well

 In my research, I interrogate orthodox feminist concepts, such as patriarchy, objectification, gender power differentials, mating systems and psychosexual differences using humour and evolutionary explanatory models such as sexual selection, parental investment theory, mutual mate choice, female choice, signalling theory and perhaps most importantly intrasexual competition.
-History shows us that whenever our species has ever attempted to take control of … Read More
+History shows us that whenever our species has ever attempted to take control of biology … Read More

 The goal here is to see flaws in our beliefs so we need not be punished by facts.